-INFORMATION IN MULTIPLE FORMS - True learning occurs only when information is viewed in multiple forms.
+KNOWLEDGE IN MULTIPLE FORMS - True learning occurs only when knowledge is viewed in multiple forms.
 For example, a leaf can be examined as a function of biology, chemistry, physics and even art.
-When the same piece of information is presented to the child in multiple forms, the child gets to see a holistic picture of the topic.
+When the same piece of information is presented to the child in multiple forms, the child imbibes knowledge holistically.

 PROJECT BASED LEARNING - In conjunction with design and enquiry-based learning, children learn by doing multiple projects through the academic year.
 Children can do projects independently, or the teacher and parents may assist them.
 Each project has a specific learning purpose, which is clearly defined at the beginning.
 Children especially love to work with their hands and such involvement helps them learn better.

 HANDS-ON-SCIENCE - Science is a subject that is best learnt by actually doing activities.
 Therefore, at the Foundation School, we have introduced the hands-on science program for higher grades where students learn scientific concepts by creating models, working with material, experimenting etc. using a variety of techniques.

 COLLABORATIVE WORK - Peer learning is a powerful concept.
 Therefore, The Foundation School encourages learning by helping the children work collaboratively in groups, on various projects and assignments.
 Such activities help children develop relationships with others and leverage each others capabilities to complete the work.